ManageIQ/manageiq-documentation/self_service_user_interface_guide/_topics/my_services_tab.md

 containers, storage administration, network configuration, and inspecting logs.
 While Cockpit allows you to monitor and administer several servers at the same time, your browser connects to a primary server that runs the Cockpit web service through which connections to additional servers can be established.

-The {{ site.data.product.title }} full administrative user interface and the Self Service user interface have enabled for users to access the Web console
+The {{ site.data.product.title_short }} full administrative user interface and the Self Service user interface have enabled for users to access the Web console
 (Cockpit interface) for a given virtual machine.

 #### Accessing the Web Console